ono-midori/ono-midori.github.io/techs/zguide.md

 Here are some things to note about the Suicidal Snail example:

 - The message here consists simply of the current system clock as a number of milliseconds.
-In a realistic application, you’d have at least a message header with the timestamp and a message body with data.
+In a realistic application, you'd have at least a message header with the timestamp and a message body with data.
 - The example has subscriber and publisher in a single process as two threads.
 In reality, they would be separate processes.
 Using threads is just convenient for the demonstration.

 ### High-Speed Subscribers (Black Box Pattern)

 Now lets look at one way to make our subscribers faster.
 A common use case for pub-sub is distributing large data streams like market data coming from stock exchanges.
 A typical setup would have a publisher connected to a stock exchange, taking price quotes, and sending them out to a number of subscribers.
 If there are a handful of subscribers, we could use TCP.
-If we have a larger number of subscribers, we’d probably use reliable multicast, i.e., PGM.
+If we have a larger number of subscribers, we'd probably use reliable multicast, i.e., PGM.

 ![](./pics/zmq/fig56.png)

-Let’s imagine our feed has an average of 100,000 100-byte messages a second.
-That’s a typical rate, after filtering market data we don’t need to send on to subscribers.
-Now we decide to record a day’s data (maybe 250 GB in 8 hours), and then replay it to a simulation network, i.e., a small group of subscribers.
+Let's imagine our feed has an average of 100,000 100-byte messages a second.
+That's a typical rate, after filtering market data we don't need to send on to subscribers.
+Now we decide to record a day's data (maybe 250 GB in 8 hours), and then replay it to a simulation network, i.e., a small group of subscribers.
 While 100K messages a second is easy for a ZeroMQ application, we want to replay it much faster.

 So we set up our architecture with a bunch of boxes–one for the publisher and one for each subscriber.
 These are well-specified boxes–eight cores, twelve for the publisher.

 And as we pump data into our subscribers, we notice two things:

-1. When we do even the slightest amount of work with a message, it slows down our subscriber to the point where it can’t catch up with the publisher again.
+1. When we do even the slightest amount of work with a message, it slows down our subscriber to the point where it can't catch up with the publisher again.
-2. We’re hitting a ceiling, at both publisher and subscriber, to around 6M messages a second, even after careful optimization and TCP tuning.
+2. We're hitting a ceiling, at both publisher and subscriber, to around 6M messages a second, even after careful optimization and TCP tuning.

 The first thing we have to do is break our subscriber into a multithreaded design so that we can do work with messages in one set of threads, while reading messages in another.
-Typically, we don’t want to process every message the same way.
+Typically, we don't want to process every message the same way.
 Rather, the subscriber will filter some messages, perhaps by prefix key.
 When a message matches some criteria, the subscriber will call a worker to deal with it.
 In ZeroMQ terms, this means sending the message to a worker thread.

 So the subscriber looks something like a queue device.
 We could use various sockets to connect the subscriber and workers.
 If we assume one-way traffic and workers that are all identical, we can use PUSH and PULL and delegate all the routing work to ZeroMQ.
 This is the simplest and fastest approach.